-We might be a long way off from finding a vaccine for Covid, but that’s not to say we don’t have an arsenal of ancient Indian wisdom at the ready to help bolster our immunity.
+We may have found a vaccine for Covid, but that’s not to say we don’t have an arsenal of ancient Indian wisdom also at the ready to help bolster our immunity.

 Handed down through generations, these home remedies are most often rooted in Ayurvedic thinking, locking in the multitude of benefits intrinsic in our most basic kitchen spices.
 They take shape in a number of different forms, from simple haldi doodh (or Golden Lattes as they have been iconised in the West), to more baffling recipes backed up by experience and (lost) science.

 Then there’s kadha, which has emerged as the most resilient Covid Warrior yet.
 Many who previously tested positive and have since recovered, attribute their recovery to kadha.
 Those who have managed to keep the infection at bay also attribute their stronger immunity to it.

 An Ayurvedic tonic, kadha is a decoction of antioxidant-rich herbs and spices boiled in water for at least 15 to 20 minutes to fully extract their benefits.
 There’s no set recipe, with base ingredients varying as widely as the large melting pot of cultures and traditions characteristic of our country.

 Our help at home speak faithfully of kadha made in rural villages with giloy, an age-old, miracle-herb which also goes by the name “Amrita” in Sanskrit, meaning immortality.
 FDA-approved giloy extract is known to fight bacteria and virus extracts; treat cold, allergies, flu and fever; purify blood; and treat patients suffering from Dengue, Swine Flu and Malaria.